gregcaporaso/microbiogeo/doc/notes/anosim.rst

     Input_filepath	ANOSIM_R_value	p_value
     datasets/whole_body/unweighted_unifrac_dm.txt	0.0354433583741	0.002

-The R value of 0.0354433583741 indicates that there isn't significant clustering due to sex of the subjects because it is close to zero.
+The R value of 0.0354433583741 indicates that there isn't significant difference due to sex of the subjects because it is close to zero.
 This result is what we would expect.
 The only confusing thing is the p-value of 0.002.
 This is a really small p-value, so it **is** indicating that there are significant differences